 Table 12 DFDL annotation scoping

 Note: This table lists DFDL annotations on schema components.
-DFDL annotations can also be placed on other DFDL annotations, such as a dfdl:format on a dfdl:defineFormat, to provide a named reusable resource.
+DFDL annotations can also be placed on other DFDL annotations, such as a dfdl:format within a dfdl:defineFormat, to provide a named reusable format definition.
 In this case the annotation applies only where the named format is referenced.

 DFDL representation properties explicitly defined on annotations, other than a dfdl:format on an xs:schema declaration, apply locally to that component only.
 The explicitly defined properties are the combination of any defined locally on the annotation and any defined on the dfdl:defineFormat annotation referenced by a local dfdl:ref property.
 When a property is defined both locally and on the dfdl:defineFormat, the locally defined property takes precedence.